inclusive-design/wecount.inclusivedesign.ca/src/collections/resources/accessibility-for-ar-and-vr-video.md

 link: "https://www.youtube.com/watch?v=pW2oWy-ePS8&list=PLOU2XLYxmsIInFRc3M44HUTQc3b_YJ4-Y&index=17&t=0s"
 keywords: []
 learnTags: ["disability","dataTools","solution","methods"]
-summary: |-
-  A video from Google I/O &#39;18 that discusses how VR and AR can be made more accessible to more users.
+summary: "A video from Google I/O '18 that discusses how VR and AR can be made more accessible to more users. "
 ---